Therapy Response for Solid Tumors

 Lucerno Lara® System

-The Lucerno Lara® System is currently used under an investigational device exemption for therapy response.
+The Lucerno Lara System has been and can be used under an investigational device exemption for therapy response.
 It uses surface sensors to measure the radiation emitted from an area of interest.
 One sensor for the tumor, one sensor for each bicep, and one for another location of interest (secondary tumor, liver, etc.).
 The system is completely passive–it emits no energy.

 Quantified results.
 Early.
 Fast.